 Most parents childproof the majority of the home before their baby even begins crawling.
 Unfortunately, many of the safety measures put in place for a baby are not enough to keep a toddler out of harm’s way.

-Toddlers walk, run, and climb — and they don’t always follow instructions that include the word “no.” While there are a few basic lessons you can teach Baby about avoiding hazards and dangerous situations, he is still too young to know (or remember) how to behave safely all the time.
+Toddlers walk, run, and climb — and they don’t always follow instructions that include the word “no.” While there are a few basic lessons you can teach Baby about avoiding hazards and dangerous situations, they are still too young to know (or remember) how to behave safely all the time.
 Expecting a young child to understand a verbal safety lesson well enough to be solely responsible for it is unrealistic and potentially dangerous.
 That’s why making your home safe for a toddler is essential.

 What should you childproof?

-As Baby gets older, you will need to continue to assess the dangers around him and make the appropriate adjustments.
+As Baby gets older, you will need to continue to assess the dangers around them and make the appropriate adjustments.
 This is an ongoing process and one you will be tasked with for many years.
 The good news is, most homes are already thoroughly childproofed by the time toddlers start walking, so only a few changes are usually needed to make the environment safe for a busy toddler.

 The following tips can help guide you on toddler-proofing your home and creating a safe and friendly environment.